 There are two elements to consider when answering this question.
 First, taking into account the type of extension you want to build, be as precise as possible when calculating the maximum size of the new structure according to the size of the yard, the upper or the lower floor.

-It’s easy to imagine that a home addition will systematically increase the value of your home.
+It’s easy to imagine that this project will systematically increase the value of your home.
 However, this is not true.
 The house may have a higher evaluation, but if the project has no added value for the home, you may not be able to justify all the spending associated with this transformation.

 Therefore, if the main goal of your project is to sell your home short-term, chances are that the project will not be financially worthwhile.
 Unless we’re talking about a flip or a home that you bought at a very low price.

 However, if you are thinking of staying in this home for a few years and you know that the extension will have a positive impact on your quality of life as well as that of the home’s other occupants, profitability will not be as important.
 Moreover, if you decide to build a multigenerational home, the extension could be profitable for you and your close ones, as you may be able to avoid having to buy a full-priced home.